Open-Systems-Pharmacology/OSMOSES/Documentation/Topics-for-future.md

 A model exported from PK-Sim can result in multiple PK-Sim modules in MoBi - a module with the basic PBPK model and extensions like the pregnancy module.
 As one PK-Sim model can result in multiple PK-Sim modules in MoBi, the same snapshot can be assigned to multiple modules.

 Every PK-Sim module will contain the *snapshot* of the PK-Sim model that will allow recreating of the model in PK-Sim.
 It is possible to save the snapshot associated with a PK-Sim module (e.g. right-click "Save PK-Sim snapshot") so the model can be recreated in PK-Sim.
-Converting a PK-Sim module to an xModule deletes the snapshot.
+Converting a PK-Sim module to an extension module deletes the snapshot.

 When converting a PK-Sim module into an extension module (i.e., making the PK-Sim module editable), the user has to select an Individual based on which the missing values will be filled out.